 A property owner of a commercial business or multifamily residential dwelling may require tenants to source separate their recyclable materials to aid in compliance with this section.

-CalRecycle advises businesses to contact their local recycling coordinator to find out how to recycle in their community and if there are any specific requirements in their community.
+CalRecycle advises businesses to contact their "Annual Report Contacts" or "Jurisdiction Contacts" to find out how to recycle in their community and if there are any specific requirements in their community.
 Communities may have mandatory commercial recycling ordinances with different thresholds or more specific business recycling requirements than the state law.
 The local recycling coordinator also may have related business opportunities and/or resources to share.

 Recycling benefits identified by CalRecycle include: